urql-graphql/urql/docs/basics/core.md

 At the bare minimum we'll need to pass an API's `url` when we create a `Client` to get started.

 Another common option is `fetchOptions`.
 This option allows us to customize the options that will be passed to `fetch` when a request is sent to the given API `url`.
-We may pass in an options object or a function returning an options object.
+We may pass in an options object, or a function returning an options object.

 In the following example we'll add a token to each `fetch` request that our `Client` sends to our